furins/dart-avl-tree/README.md

-`avl_tree` provides  an implementation of am [AVL Tree](http://en.wikipedia.org/wiki/AVL_tree), a self-balancing binary search-tree.
+`avl_tree` provides  an implementation of an [AVL Tree](http://en.wikipedia.org/wiki/AVL_tree), a self-balancing binary search-tree.

-The implementation is basically a port from the [implementation in Java by Justin Wheterell](https://code.google.com/p/java-algorithms-implementation/).
+It's basically a port from an [implementation in Java by Justin Wheterell](https://code.google.com/p/java-algorithms-implementation/).

-This implementation provides two custom features usually not present in AVL trees:
+This implementation includes two custom features usually not present in AVL trees:

 1. The methods `add`, `remove`, or `contains` not only accept a value to be